 Forget the idea that ‘no-one accepts Amex’.
-B&Q and Lidl are the only major retailers that do not take American Express.
+B&Q is the only major retailers that does not take American Express.
 Every other big chain takes it.
 You will have issues in some smaller stores, and it is rare that you can pay a utility bill with an Amex, but acceptance (as a % of your shopping bill) is good.

 With that out of the way, let’s look at why I rate the American Express Preferred Rewards Gold credit card.